Mind Mapping Video

 Being able to see all of this on just one sheet of paper helps you review information quickly and efficiently, remember it more effectively, and improve your creative problem solving.
 Once you've learned how to create Mind Maps, you'll wonder how you ever managed without them!

-AC: So how do you draw one?
-First, write the title of the subject you're exploring in the centre of the page, and draw a circle around it.
-When you think of a major subdivision of the topic, or an important fact that relates to the topic, draw a line out from the circle.
+So how do you draw one?
+First, write the subject you're exploring in the center of the page, and draw a circle around it.
+When you think of a major subdivision of the topic, or an important related fact, draw a line out from the circle.
 Label these lines with subheadings.

-AC: To keep your mind map clear and easy to read, use single words and simple phrases.
-You may also find it helpful to use colour to separate the different ideas.
-You can even put symbols or pictures on your map, if that helps you interpret it more effectively.
+To keep your Mind Map clear and easy to read, use single words and simple phrases.
+You may also find it useful to use colors, symbols or pictures to help you interpret your Map more effectively.

-JM: So if you do any form of research or note taking, try experimenting with mind maps.
+So, if you do any form of research or note-taking, try experimenting with Mind Maps.
 They'll help you understand how all the components of your topic fit together, and you may make some connections you wouldn't have thought of before.

 For more information about Mind Mapping, see the article that accompanies this video.